Regalijan/autoclear/index.md

 - `DBU` - Database username
 - `DBN` - Database name, this will need to be the same as the database you create later
 - `BTKN` - Bot token
-- `BOTOWNER` - Your user id
-- `GLOBALPREFIX` - The prefix which is recognized anywhere the bot is

 Now create a file named `.env` and add all of the values